 How do I handle rate limits when polling the Rodz API from n8n?

 The Rodz API allows 100 requests per minute.
-If your polling workflow runs every 5 minutes and makes a single request per run, you are well within the limit.
-For workflows that paginate through large result sets or chain multiple API calls (signals + enrichment), add Wait nodes between requests or use n8n’s built-in “Retry On Fail” with exponential backoff.
+If your polling workflow runs every 5 minutes and makes a single request per run, you’re well within the limit.
+For workflows that paginate through large result sets or chain multiple API calls (signals plus enrichment), add Wait nodes between requests or use n8n’s built-in “Retry On Fail” with exponential backoff.
 The API returns a 429 status code with a Retry-After header when the limit is exceeded.
-Consult the API reference for full rate limit details.
+The API reference has the full rate limit details.

 Can I use n8n to sync Rodz signals with multiple CRMs at the same time?

-Absolutely.
+Yes.
 One of n8n’s strengths is parallel branching.
 After receiving a signal, add a Switch or IF node, then branch out to as many destinations as you need: HubSpot, Salesforce, Pipedrive, a Google Sheet, a Postgres database.
-Each branch runs independently, so a failure in one does not block the others.
-This is particularly useful for companies that run different CRMs across regions or business units.
+Each branch runs independently, so a failure in one doesn’t block the others.
+This is useful for companies that run different CRMs across regions or business units.

 What happens if my n8n instance goes down and misses a webhook?

 Rodz retries failed webhook deliveries with exponential backoff over a 24-hour window.
-If your n8n instance is down for a few minutes, the retry mechanism will catch up once it is back online.
+If your n8n instance is down for a few minutes, the retry mechanism will catch up once it’s back online.
 For extended outages, you can use the polling approach as a fallback: run a catch-up workflow that queries the Rodz API for signals created during the downtime window.
-Combining webhooks for real-time processing with a periodic polling safety net is a best practice for mission-critical workflows.
+Combining webhooks for real-time processing with a periodic polling safety net is a reasonable approach for mission-critical workflows.

 Is n8n free to use with the Rodz API?

 n8n is free if you self-host it.
 You can run it on any server, VPS, or even a Raspberry Pi.
 There are no per-operation fees, no execution limits, and no artificial throttling.
 The only costs are your server infrastructure and the Rodz API plan itself.
-If you prefer the managed cloud version, n8n offers paid plans starting around $20 per month, which include hosting, automatic updates, and support.
+The managed cloud version starts around $20 per month, which covers hosting, automatic updates, and support.
 Either way, there are no additional charges on the Rodz side for using n8n as your automation layer.

 How do I test my n8n workflow before going live?